 Black Forest Ham

 Hillshire Farm Naturals Black Forest Ham

 Most deli meats fail in one of two ways: too much fat or too much sodium.
-Buddig's products routinely fail in both ways compared to their peers.
+Buddig’s products routinely fail in both ways compared to their peers.
 Not only in nutritionals, but also in ingredients, throwing in additives like caramel color and natural flavoring to give their products the appearance of looking good and tasting good.
-Hillshire Farm's Naturals line is made without any artificial nitrites—only getting them from celery juice powder—and let the meat speak for itself by eschewing any "natural flavors."
-If you're watching your sodium, we'd also recommend taking a look at Applegate Naturals, whose ham rings in just shy of the 500 mg mark at 480 mg.
+Hillshire Farm’s Naturals line is made without any artificial nitrites—only getting them from celery juice powder—and let the meat speak for itself by eschewing any “natural flavors.”
+If you’re watching your sodium, we’d also recommend taking a look at Applegate Naturals, whose black forest ham rings are just shy of the 500-milligram mark at 470 milligrams.

 Pastrami is usually a Not That! when it comes to those who are watching their sodium levels.
-That's because even the healthy options are full of the stuff.
-Saag's wins out compared to Budding here because it has more than half the fat, fewer calories, and more muscle-building protein.
-Plus, it's made from Choice beef, one of the better cuts of meat (second tier) on the market.
+That’s because even the healthy options are full of the stuff.
+Saag’s cold cuts win out compared to Buddig here because it has more than half the fat, fewer calories, and more muscle-building protein.
+Plus, it’s made from Choice beef, one of the better cuts of meat (second tier) on the market.

 Hormel Pepperoni—25% Less Fat